beetbox/confuse/README.rst

    directory, which you can use to store additional (non-configuration) data.

+-  Integration with **command-line arguments** via `argparse`_ from the standard library.
+Use argparse's declarative API to allow command-line options to override configured defaults.

 And what it will do (some not-yet-implemented goals):

 -  Extensible validation.
 It should be easy to ensure that a file or directory exists, for example.
--  Declarative integration with command-line options (`optparse`_ or `argparse`_).
-Command-line options should be able to easily form another “layer” on top of config files.
 -  Helpers to create a platform-specific data directory if it doesn’t exist yet.
 -  A pattern for easily creating singleton configuration objects.
 It